Stratification for Nonlinear Semidefinite Programming: Proofs of convergence results

-The following lemma shows that the directional derivative of $\varphi$ along either of the stratum-LM direction and the two normal directions has the same order of the square of the norm of the direction. \begin{applemma} If $\mu \in [\mubar,\mu_{\max}]$ is bounded, then there exists constants $M>m>0$ such that for the \SLMN\ step at any $z \in \tOmega$ and any corresponding $d \in \{ W_1(z),W_2(z),\vLM(z) \}$, we all have
+The following lemma establishes that the directional derivative of $\varphi$, evaluated along either the stratum-LM direction or the two normal directions, is of the order of the squared norm of the direction.